mjansche/pynini/README_orig.rst

 Pynini is a Python extension module which allows the user to compile, optimize, and apply grammar rules.
-Rules can be compiled into weighted finite state transducers (FSTs), pushdown transducers, or multi-pushdown transducers.
+Rules can be compiled into weighted finite state transducers, pushdown transducers, or multi-pushdown transducers.
 For general information and a detailed tutorial, see `pynini.opengrm.org <http://pynini.opengrm.org>`__.

-Pynini is developed by Kyle Gorman (kbg@google.com).
+Pynini is developed by `Kyle Gorman <mailto:kbg@google.com>`__.
+If you use Pynini in your research, we would appreciate if you cite the following paper:

+    K. Gorman.
+2016. `Pynini: A Python library for weighted finite-state grammar compilation <http://openfst.cs.nyu.edu/twiki/pub/GRM/Pynini/pynini-paper.pdf >`__.
+In *Proc.
+ACL Workshop on Statistical NLP and Weighted Automata*, 75-80.

 Dependencies
 ------------